ArchipelagoMW/Archipelago/worlds/ahit/docs/setup_en.md

 The most common cause of this is the `steam_appid.txt` file.
 If you're on Windows 10, file extensions are hidden by default (thanks Microsoft).
 You likely made the mistake of still naming the file `steam_appid.txt`, which, since file extensions are hidden, would result in the file being named `steam_appid.txt.txt`, which is incorrect.
-To show file extensions in Windows 10, open any folder, click the View tab at the top, and make sure "File name extensions" is checked, and correct the name of the file.
+To show file extensions in Windows 10, open any folder, click the View tab at the top, and check "File name extensions".
+Then you can correct the name of the file.
 If the name of the file is correct, and you're still running into the issue, re-read the setup guide again in case you missed a step.
 If you still can't get it to work, ask for help in the Discord thread.